nickjer/loaded_questions/README.md

 This is a work in progress...
 There is leftover code everywhere with no tests.

+## Demo

+You can play with it at: https://lq.nicklas.cloud/

 ## How does it work

 This is meant to be played in tandem with the actual board game, ideally with